Welcome to KNULLI ¶

 Major Update

 This version of KNULLI comes with a lot of new features which require to re-flash the firmware.
+Specifically, we need to increase partition size of the BATOCERA

-We strongly recommend to simply start over with a clean install.
+For everyone else, we strongly recommend to simply start over with a clean install.
 However, if you want to try migrating your user data from a previous installation to the new installation, please have a look at the Major Updates guide.

 If you are new to KNULLI and want to get started: Head to the Quick Start Guide on our website - it will guide you through the installation and your very first steps.
-If you are already running KNULLI and want to upgrade to Gladiator: Be aware that the PortMaster and exFAT situation is pretty much resolved which is why KNULLI defaults to exfat now!
-Might be a good time to start with a brand new setup?

 In any case: We hope you enjoy playing your games with KNULLI!